fusionpbx/fusionpbx-docs/source/applications/xmpp.md

 :::{note}

-If you are not getting AUTHORIZED you might need to goto the google account settings and choose \"Allow less secure apps: ON\" under the Sign-in & security section.
+If you are not getting AUTHORIZED you might need to go to the google account settings and choose \"Allow less secure apps: ON\" under the Sign-in & security section.
 :::